 ASGP did not clearly define itself as either a women's empowerment program or as a gender equality program.
-In spite of the official name of the program, the Evaluation Team never heard any reference to "gender equality," gender analyses, or gender at all.
+In spite of the official name of the program, the Evaluation Team never heard any reference to "gender equality," gender analyses, or gender at all by ASGP staff or the ASGP grantees.
 "Gender" does not mean "women," and those who promote and implement development projects should be clear on what gender is.
-"Gender" refers to socially constructed roles, behaviors, activities, and attributes that people or society consider appropriate for men and women and what is considered a masculine and feminine identity.
+"Gender" refers to socially constructed roles, behaviors, activities, and attributes that people or society consider appropriate for men and women and what is considered masculine and feminine identity.
 "Women" and "men" refer to the sexes of people, the biological and physiological characteristics that define female and male human beings.
-Examining an organization's gender policy is not the same thing as gender mainstreaming.
-As far as the Evaluation Team could tell, ASGP carried out no gender sensitization at all.
+Examining an organization's gender policy is not the same as gender mainstreaming.
+ASGP materials include some reference to gender, but the text is focused solely on women.
+As far as the Evaluation Team could tell, ASGP conducted no gender sensitization.